KomalKaur0/python-bootcamp-2025/README.md

 this  is where you can find everything you need for the python bootcamps this summer. feel free to poke around and let me know if there’s anything you’re curious about :D

 ## zoom link and meeting info
-tbd
+remember to open the BLANK notebooks for interactive demos. solutions are provided in the notebooks starting with SOLN. tbd

 ## weekly schedule